scramjetorg/transform-hub/docs/development-guide/configuration.md

     "typedoc-plugin-markdown": "3.4.5",
     "typescript": "4.1.4"
   },
-  // here goes all dependencies that will be used by CSI after the bundle is made (in dist folder) "dependencies": {
+  // here goes all dependencies that will be used by STH after the bundle is made (in dist folder) "dependencies": {
     "scramjet": "^4.35.2"
   },